Madhan7708/Madhan7708/README.md

 ---

-🧠 *"Code is like humor.
-When you have to explain it, it’s bad."* – Cory House
+🧠 "Success is Journey Not a Destination"